The 1 Thing the Devil Doesn’t Want to Hear You Say

 - “This disaster happened because God is punishing us.”

 These are lies!
 Sickness, poverty and disaster aren’t the works of God.
 No, they are the works of the devil, which Jesus came to destroy (see 1 John 3:8).
-As I explore in my book, Silence Satan, it’s a slick deception of Satan to ascribe his works to God, through which he accomplishes at least three goals.
+As I explore in my book, Shut Up, Devil, it’s a slick deception of Satan to ascribe his works to God, through which he accomplishes at least three goals.
 First, Satan removes himself from the limelight and places the focus on God as the author of all evil.
 Secondly, he seeks to keep you in misery, believing that it’s God’s will for you to suffer in such ways.

 Ultimately, believing that God’s mad at you, and is therefore afflicting you, holds you back from an intimate relationship with Him.
 And that’s Satan’s greatest ambition.